2017 Western Michigan Broncos football team

 The 2017 Western Michigan Broncos football team represented Western Michigan University (WMU) in the 2017 NCAA Division I FBS football season.
 They were led by first-year head coach Tim Lester and played their home games at Waldo Stadium as a member of the West Division of the Mid-American Conference.
 The Broncos finished the season 6–6, 4–4 to finish in fourth place in the West Division.
 Despite being bowl eligible, the Broncos did not receive an invite to a bowl game.

 The team set the FBS record for most combined points scored in a game (139) and tied the record for most overtime periods (seven) in their 71–68 victory over Buffalo.

-Previous season

-The Broncos finished the 2016 season 13–1, 8–0 in MAC play to win the MAC West Division.
-They defeated Ohio 29–23 in the MAC Championship Game, winning the school's first MAC title since 1988.
-WMU received an invitation to the 2017 Cotton Bowl as the highest rated Group of Five team in the College Football Playoff (CFP) where they lost to No. 8-ranked Wisconsin.